 Also, as more American businesses are moving their outsourcing (especially telemarketing) ventures out of Asia for locations closer to home, Jamaica, with the third largest English-speaking population in the Western hemisphere, should be poised to be a hotspot for new opportunities.

 But back to the issue of weed.

 Personally, I have never smoked marijuana and I am not really religious, so I can’t speak about the moral and health objections.
-But I will say that decriminalizing marijuana would take away the fear of getting a criminal record, while reducing police bribery and corruption.
-Less people with criminal records means more able bodied people who can work and contribute to the economy.
-Of course, if regulated properly, legalized marijuana would be great for the economy.
+But I will say that decriminalizing marijuana would take away the fear of getting a criminal record while reducing police bribery and corruption.
+Fewer people with criminal records means more able-bodied people who can work and contribute to the economy.
+Of course, if regulated properly, legalized marijuana would be great for Jamaica.
 Unlike Uruguay, allowing tourists to smoke weed while on holiday would bring in billions of dollars and put Jamaica on a positive financial path.

 Cyber security gained attention again last week as both the United States and the European Union put forth strategies for combating the growing threat of cyber attacks.
 The European Commission released its new plan, An Open, Safe and Secure Cyberspace, which seeks to “ensure a secure and trustworthy digital environment throughout the EU” with three main strategies:

 • Each member state must set up a computer emergency response team (Cert).

 • Each member state must nominate a competent authority to deal with network and information security, to which companies would report breaches.
 These authorities need to have plans for dealing with major incidents.

 • Specific sectors – such as banking, transport, energy, health, internet companies and public administrations – must adopt risk management practices and report major incidents.